taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The fabric flap to this room opens, and another Biononymous adult enters.
 He addresses Eireena.

-Biononymous man: **"Apologies, High Priestess, but **WORLD GOV** Peacekeepers have just arrived.
+Biononymous man: **"Apologies, High Priestess, but World Government Peacekeepers have just arrived.
 They request an audience with you immediately."**

 The other woman, sitting beside Eireena, raises an eyebrow.
 Her eye has a hard glint.